Beechcroft Walking Football

 If successful, what will you use your LoveBrum funding for?

-The biggest problem at Beechcroft is the quality of our current walking football equipment we provide to the community and our lack of First Aid.
+The biggest problem at Beechcroft is the quality of the walking football equipment provided to the community and the lack of First Aid.

-Although previously awarded grants, all funds have been spent on the facilities, leaving no money for our depreciating sports equipment and increasing need for up to date health equipment.
+Although previously awarded grants, all funds have been spent on the facilities, leaving no money for their depreciating sports equipment and increasing need for up to date health equipment.

-Community groups require safe and good quality equipment and because of the nature of walking football our club, will need a variation of new equipment including a variation of different size and weight walking footballs, walking football sized posts, cones, goal keeping gloves and different sizes of bibs for all users.
+Community groups require safe and good quality equipment and because of the nature of walking football, the club will need a variation of new equipment including different sizes and weights of walking footballs, walking football sized posts, cones, goal keeping gloves and different sizes of bibs for all users.

 Where can people go to find out more about Beechcroft Walking Football?